meh/meh.github.io/_posts/random/2013-01-11-bye-bye-data.md

 layout: post
 ---

-Few days ago the hard disk of my laptop started having bad problems, the home partition remounted itself readonly, and a huge serie of I/O errors were showing in `dmesg`.
+A few days ago the hard disk of my laptop started having bad problems, the home partition remounted itself readonly, and a huge series of I/O errors were showing in `dmesg`.

 I hastily backed up the whole disk using `dd` with `conv=noerror`, I thought